LNA-DEV/Photo/content/landscape/index.md

       tags: [photo, photography, valley, river, mountains, austria, landscape, nature, scenic]
       alt: A vibrant aerial view of the Inn Valley with the river snaking through and mountains in the distance.

-  - src: Leaf-in-the-way.JPG
+  - src: Leaf in the way.JPG
     params:
       tags: [photo, photography, sunset, countryside, road, nature, trees, leaves, dusk]
       alt: A leaf framing a sunset over a countryside road, with the silhouettes of trees in the background.

-  - src: Leaf-Land.JPG
+  - src: Leaf Land.JPG
     params:
       tags: [photo, photography, aerial, land, trees, nature, pattern, textures, greenery]
       alt: Aerial view of a piece of land with intricate patterns made by the arrangement of trees and pathways.